Yolo Vision Shenzhen

 for result in results:

-# If a person is detected with high confidence, the robot can stop
+# Check if a person (class index 0) is detected with high confidence

 Future Directions